The 1920s: Rumours

 Vincent Kane interviews Morris on the publication of her book, four years after he interviews Morris pre-transition.

-Tom Robinson’s ‘Glad to Gay’is released reaching 18 in the Top 40 within a week.
+Tom Robinson’s ‘Glad to Gay’ is released reaching 18 in the Top 40 within a week.
 Identifying as gay, Robinson is unique in chart music at the time, when record companies expect artistes to be in the closet for fear of affecting sales.

 Three films follow George Robert's transition to Julia Grant.
 The BBC’s Audience Research Department analyses viewers’ reactions and find only a minority feel the programme to be offensive or distasteful.

-LGBTQ+ themes are now seen more often in BBC drama - and with less controversy.
+LGBT+ themes are now seen more often in BBC drama - and with less controversy.

 The Other Side: Only Connect.